hanishkvc/prgs-docs-spreadsheetkvc/README.md

 prefix it's contents with '=' ie equal.
 Else it will be treated as text content cell.
 The program will try to make the =expression (which includes numeric also) cells more highlighted compared to Text cell's to try and make it easy to distinguish between them.

+Some of its features are

+* Uses curses to show a cell matrix/table in text terminal.

+* Loads and stores csv files.
+User can change the fieldsep and text quote used if required, so that one can work with csv files, with different chars for these.

+	* the csv files can inturn be secured using authenticated encryption, if desired.

+* Allows inline editing of cell contents.
+If a text cell content occupies multiple lines, program will autoscroll if required to allow user to continue editing/entering content, within reasonable limits.

+	* Overflowing cell's content will be shown in place of adjacent cells, provided those adjacent cells are empty.

+* Support evaluation of mathematical expressions which inturn can refer to

+	* numeric values

+	* contents of other cells.

+	* a predefined set of useful supported functions.

+* Written in python, with source available on github, so that anyone can understand, modify and or bugfix as required, to meet their needs ;)

+* insertion and deletion of rows or cols, auto adjust cell addresses refered in expressions, where possible.

+	* If refered cell is deleted, then it tags the corresponding cell address reference in the expression.
+However if user continues to insert or delete other rows/cols, then it will continue to adjust such tagged cell addresses, if possible.
+Do keep this in mind.

+	* Currently doesnt support

+		* $-prefixed fixed celladdress notation.

+		* adjusting of cell addresses in expressions, when pasting into other cells.

+* supports a readonly view mode, if required.

+* adjust to terminal window size changes.

+for more details refer to the documentation below.

 ## Sample usage session